DigitalHarborFoundation/pi-portal-v1/src/lessons/creating-page-structure-with-html.md

 - Identify structural elements that can be contained in the `<body>` of an HTML document.
 - Understand and explain the purpose of using semantic HTML elements.
 - Recognize different semantic HTML structural elements.

 ---

+## Layout: Readability and Semantic HTML

+The proper use of HTML tags has a big impact on the readability and semantic "correctness" of your page.
+Understanding the best practices for using headings and content creation will help build a good foundation.

+Beyond just improving the readability of your site, properly understanding how to use HTML tags is important for users who rely on screen readers.
+Taking these things into consideration from the beginning will increase the accessibility of your site.

 ## Page Structure Overview